Docker Commands

 docker compose up --build

-docker compose -f docker-compose.yaml -f docker-compose.dev.yaml
+docker compose -f compose.yaml -f compose.dev.yaml

 Docker Swarm and Services